buildpacks/rfcs/text/0000-buildpack-registry.md

 # Drawbacks
 [drawbacks]: #drawbacks

+- The token signing process prevents arbitrary images from being publish (i.e. they need to have created the image with pack)
+- The token signing process prevents someone from pushing to DockerHub (or whatever registry), and publishing to the buildpack registry later.
+They have to be done in one step or we'll lose/discard the key/token.
+    - We could keep the private key in the registry so that you can always publish later.
+But more security risk that way.
 - The Cloud Native Buildpacks team will need to maintain and operate the service
 - The are some security concerns related to the third-party auth
 - We risk screwing up, and allowing someone to publish a malicious buildpack